Skip to main content

 Does The Prince English Pub have happy hour deals?

 No happy hour deals are documented for The Prince English Pub.
 British-format pubs in Mediterranean resort towns occasionally run promotional drink pricing in the early evening, but nothing specific has been confirmed here.
-Check the bar directly when you arrive — walk-in access makes it easy to ask before you commit.
+Check the bar directly when you arrive; walk-in access makes it easy to ask before you commit.

 Do I need a reservation at The Prince English Pub?

 No reservation needed.
-The pub operates on a walk-in basis, and no booking system has been identified.
+The pub operates on a walk-in basis, no booking system has been identified.
 For a pub format in Budva's resort season, arriving early in the evening is the practical hedge against a crowded bar.

 Is The Prince English Pub good for a date?